OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-13.md

 ## 2 Samuel 13:16

 But she said to him,
-“No, because this wrong in sending me away is greater than the other that you have done to me!”
+“No, for this wrong in sending me away is even greater than what you have already done to me!”
 Yet he would not listen to her.

 ## 2 Samuel 13:17

 Then he called his young man who attended him and said,
-“Now throw this woman out of my presence, and lock the door behind her!”
+“Now remove this woman from my presence, and lock the door behind her!”

 ## 2 Samuel 13:18